Guided tour of Tiberias and Galilee

 At the beginning of the 20th century, the Mount of the Beatitudes recalls the account of the Gospels which tells the famous Sermon on the Mount of Jesus to his faithful followers.

-Then we will continue to the site of Tabgha, where there is a modern basilica built on an ancient basilica dating from the Byzantine period, which celebrates the famous miracle of Jesus, the multiplication of bread and fish.
+Then we will continue to the site of Tabgha, where there is a modern basilica built on an ancient basilica dating from the Byzantine period.
+It celebrates the famous miracle of Jesus, the multiplication of bread and fish.

 We will see one of the oldest churches in the world and the remains of the ancient synagogue.